An Arundel Tomb: The poem

 The final line is among the most quoted of all of Larkin's work.
 When read out of context, it may be understood as a "sentimental" endorsement of "love enduring beyond the grave".
 However, the poem as a whole is rather more nuanced, and challenges a simple romantic interpretation, even if in the end it is conceded to have "an inevitable ring of truth – if only because we want so much to hear it".
 James Booth describes it as possessing a "mix of stark pessimism and yearning despair".

 Larkin himself wrote at the end of the manuscript draft of the poem:

 But he later commented in an interview:

 Larkin wrote in a letter to Monica Jones, shortly after the poem's first publication, that he found it "embarrassingly bad!", because it was trying to be too clever.
 In another letter to Robert Conquest he described it as "a bit timey" (i.e. with too much emphasis on time).
 He later reiterated that he never really liked it, partly because it was unduly romantic, and partly for other reasons:

 He was disappointed to learn that the hand-joining gesture was not as unusual as he had thought: "A schoolmaster sent me a number of illustrations of other tombs having the same feature, so clearly it is in no way unique."

 Legacy

 The poem was one of three read at Larkin's memorial service in Westminster Abbey in February 1986.
 Its two final lines ("Our almost-instinct almost true: / What will survive of us is love.") are also inscribed on the memorial stone to Larkin unveiled in December 2016 in Poets' Corner in the Abbey.

-The line "What will survive of us is love" is the epitaph inscribed on the gravestone of Maeve Brennan (27 September 1929 - 11 June 2003) in Cottingham Cemetery.
+The line "What will survive of us is love" is also inscribed on the gravestone of Maeve Brennan (d.
+2003) in Cottingham Cemetery in Yorkshire.
 Brennan was one of Larkin's lovers and her grave is situated a few metres away from Larkin's in the same cemetery.